-1.15.
+1.16.
 Policy Maintenance, Review and Approval

-Integrated Risk Management Department (IRMD), Risk Management Wing shall be responsible to maintain and update this policy.
-IRMD shall review the policy annually and shall engage with relevant business and functional wings to make necessary updates to the policy and framework.
+Secretarial Department, RBS & Compliance Wing shall be responsible to maintain and update this policy.
+Secretarial Department shall review the policy annually and shall engage with relevant business and functional wings to make necessary updates to the policy and framework.
 This policy shall be implemented by all the concerned Wings.

-Policy shall be annually reviewed and approved by the Operational Risk Management Committee (ORMC) and Risk Management Committee of the Board (RMCB) for approval and adoption.
+Policy shall be annually reviewed and approved by the Board of Directors via Operational Risk Management Committee (ORMC) and Risk Management Committee of the Board (RMCB) for approval and adoption.